 When an activity is It means the activity Prohibited must not be undertaken at all by any person while the prohibition is in effect (except if it is an excluded activity that relates to the carrying out of essential services in the area).

-When an activity is It means the activity Restricted can be undertaken subject to certain conditions, such as restrictions on: the times of the day the manner in which it is undertaken.
+Restricted can be undertaken subject to certain conditions, such as restrictions on: the times of the day the manner in which it is undertaken.